mercurius-js/auth/docs/schema-replacement.md

 ## Invalid Scalar Types

-You can only do the replacement on String Scalar types and also it has to not be optional.
+You can only do the replacement on String Scalar types.

+Please note that you create a custom Scalar type, however it still must be registered as a String otherwise it will fail.